TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 It worked.

-With a root session we retrieve the `root.txt` flag:
+With a root session we can retrieve the `root.txt` flag:

 <br />